kubernetes/website/content/en/blog/_posts/2019-12-05-kubernetes-1-16-release-interview.md

 LACHLAN EVENSON: Yeah, there's back and forth about this in the community, about how can we actually roll things at different cadences, I think, is the high-level question.
 Tim Hockin actually put out, how about we do stability cycles as well?
 Because there are a lot of new features going in, and there are a lot of stability features going in.
 But if you look at it, half of the features were beta or stable, and the other half were alpha, which means we're still introducing a lot more complexity and largely untested code into alpha state-- which, as much as we wouldn't like to admit, it does affect the stability of the system.

-So there's talk of LTS.
+There's talk of LTS.
 There's talk of stability releases as well.
 I think they're all things that are interesting now that Kubernetes has that momentum, and you are seeing a lot of things go to GA.
 People are like, "I don't need to be drinking from the firehose as fast.
 I have CRDs in GA.
 I have all these other things in GA.
 Do I actually need to consume this at the rate?"
-So I think stay tuned.
+So I think-- stay tuned.
 If you're interested in those discussions, the upstream community is having those.
 Show up there and voice your opinion.

 <b>CRAIG BOX: Is this the first release with its own [release mascot](https://raw.githubusercontent.com/kubernetes/sig-release/master/releases/release-1.16/116_unlimited_breadsticks_for_all.png)?</b>